150.8K

 -

-How has the COVID-19 pandemic impacted the demand for Louisa's services, and has it changed the way she approaches her work?
+How has the COVID-19 pandemic impacted the demand for Luisa's services, and has it changed the way she approaches her work?

 -

-What specific exercises or techniques does Louisa use with her clients to help them uncover their true passions and purpose?
+What specific exercises or techniques does Luisa use with her clients to help them uncover their true passions and purpose?
 [41:39]

 -

-Are there any success stories or transformations of Louisa's clients that she could share to further illustrate the impact of her work?
+Are there any success stories or transformations of Luisa's clients that she could share to further illustrate the impact of her work?
 [24:41]

 -

-How does Louisa plan to expand her services to an English-speaking audience, and what challenges does she anticipate in making that transition?
+How does Luisa plan to expand her services to an English-speaking audience, and what challenges does she anticipate in making that transition?

 -

-What advice would Louisa give to someone who is stuck in a comfortable but unfulfilling job and is struggling to take the first step towards change?
+What advice would Luisa give to someone who is stuck in a comfortable but unfulfilling job and is struggling to take the first step towards change?

 Tuesday Mar 25, 2025